 If the manufactured housing is stock-in-trade of a dealer engaged in the business of selling manufactured housing and the unit has not been previously occupied as a dwelling, then the initial sale of the unit by the dealer is not a taxable transfer under the RETT.

 All other transfers of manufactured housing are potentially taxable transfers, and the tax is payable as follows:

 If the manufactured housing is relocated from NH to another state, the tax is to be paid only by the seller to the register of deeds of the county from which the manufactured housing is relocated.

 Maybe.
-A transfer to a revocable trust is a taxable transfer.
+A transfer to a revocable trust is a taxable transfer if the transfer does not satisfy one of the exceptions to the RETT enumerated in RSA 78-B:2.
 However, if the beneficial interest in the revocable trust is not represented by transferable shares and the trust is created and funded for estate planning purposes as a testamentary substitute, then the measure of the tax will be the minimum tax where:

-A transfer to or from an irrevocable trust is not taxable if the elements of a gift are satisfied.
-If the transfer does not satisfy the requirements for a gift, then the transfer is treated as a contractual transfer.
+A transfer to or from an irrevocable trust is not taxable if the elements of a gift are satisfied or if the transfer satisfies one of the exceptions to the RETT enumerated in RSA 78-B:2.
+If the transfer does not satisfy the requirements for a gift or an exemption, then the transfer is treated as a contractual transfer.